akoutmos/doctor/README.md

 - `Doctor.Reporters.Short`
 - `Doctor.Reporters.Summary`

-The `include_hidden_doc` field will mark modules as failures if it looks like:
+The `fail_hidden_doc` field will mark modules as failures if it looks like:

 - `@moduledoc false`